Canada says Indian government could be behind fatal shooting of Canadian Sikh leader

 Volodymyr Zelensky welcomes Canadian prime minister Justin Trudeau to Kyiv

-Canadian prime minister Justin Trudeau has claimed that the Indian government could be behind the fatal shooting of a Canadian Sikh leader.
+Canadian prime minister Justin Trudeau has claimed that the Indian government could be behind the fatal shooting of Canadian Sikh leader Hardeep Singh Nijjar.

+Mr Trudeau told the Canadian parliament on Monday that his country’s security agencies were “actively pursuing credible allegations of a potential link between agents of the government of India and the killing of a Canadian citizen”.

+He said he had raised his concerns “personally and directly” with India’s prime minister Narendra Modi at the G20 last week.

+An Indian diplomat, who was the head of the country’s intelligence agency, has also been expelled from Canada, the Canadian foreign minister said.

-Mr Trudeau said he had raised his concerns “personally and directly” to Indian prime minister Narendra Modi at a Group of 20 summit last week in India about the killing of Hardeep Singh Nijjar, who was shot dead outside a Sikh temple in Surrey, British Columbia, on 18 June.
+Hardeep Singh Nijjar was shot dead in his car by masked men outside a Sikh temple in Surrey, British Colombia, on 18 June.

-46-year-old Singh Nijjar, chief of the Khalistan Tiger Force wanted by India’s government, reportedly carried a bounty of Rs 1m (£9,526) for information leading to his arrest over the 2021 killing of a Hindu priest in Pujab 2021.

-Nijjar was accused of training and funding members of the separatist group, and had been declared a terrorist by India.
-He was also associated with another separatist group, Sikh for Justice.

 “Canada has declared its deep concerns to the top intelligence and security officials of the Indian government,” Mr Trudeau said in an emergency statement to the House of Commons.